 TBF Tri Club Championship and Spare Time Relay Team Challenge

-This will be the 20th year for the Granite Bay Triathlon/Duathlon.
+This will be the 21st year for the Granite Bay Triathlon/Duathlon.
 It has been called California’s Toughest Sprint Triathlon and is also known for a beautiful course – when there is water in the lake!

 TBF Tri Club Championship